Antarctica Cruise Ships

 Ice Strengthened vs Ice Breaker

-Most Antarctica expedition cruise ships are ice strengthened.
+Virtually all expedition cruise ships in Antarctica are ice strengthened.
 They have design features such as a thicker hull, more watertight bulkheads, and protection for the rudder and propeller.
 They push through sea ice and icebergs.
 Ships that have any chance of encountering ice are usually ice strengthened.

 Only a couple of Antarctic tourist ships are true ice breakers.
 Ice breakers are specifically designed to keep shipping routes free of ice for other ships.
 Their round hull design and powerful engines lift the front of the ship onto sea ice before crashing down and breaking it.
 This creates a lane where ships can navigate.
 The rounded keel and lack of stabilizing fins make progress quicker through ice.
 But these features make them more uncomfortable in the open sea.
 Ice breakers are only operated a few times each year on specialty cruises.